Plopounet13/Closure/Closure/readme.txt

 6.2 Setup and methodology
 -------------------------
 For timing, we time internally to the program, not through bash (as it is done in the perf.sh example provided) (so we avoid noise like launch time of the program).
 We construct a bach script using grep and sed for timing our closure algorithms on several examples generated using generate (which is an interesting case).
-We do test for n going from 100 to 1000 with a step of 100, for each n we do the average on 5 draws.
-We attached a figure of those points (time depending of n) for the naive and improved algotrihm.
+We do test for n going from 100 to 2000 with a step of 100, for each n we do the average on 5 draws.
+We attached a figure of those points (time depending of n) for the naive and improved algorithm.

 6.3 Analysis
 ------------
+The time analysis allowed us to see the square in the naive algorithm complexity and that the relabelling of the attributes adds a log(#Attributes) factor in the complexity.
+This could be avoided by using a Prefix tree or a Hashtable.

 Additional comments
 ===================